 Festooning bees: lacework between the frames

 A lacework of bees hanging together, leg-to-leg, between the frames of comb is called a “festoon” and the behavior is called “festooning.”
-The bees hang in sheets between the frames; sometimes the pattern is as wide and as deep as the frame itself.
-If you slowly separate two frames during the spring comb-building season, you can see the bees stretching between the frames likes wires on a power pole until they finally let go.
-A festoon is often only one layer thick, and the design is open and airy.
+The bees hang in lace-like sheets between the frames.
+Sometimes the pattern is as wide and as deep as the frame itself, but often it is smaller.

 Scientists, however, are much less confident about the function of festooning.
 Jürgen Tautz the world-renowned German bee biologist at the University of Würzburg says, “The function of the living chain that is formed by bees where new combs are being built, or old combs repaired, is completely unknown.”